emmercm/www/src/blog/what-is-a-docker-digest.md

 }
 ```

+## Platform-specific manifests

-If we request the manifest for a specific platform we get more specific information about its layers:
+If we request the manifest for a specific platform (`linux/amd64`), we get more specific information about its layers:

 ```bash
 $ skopeo inspect --raw docker://ubuntu@sha256:60f560e52264ed1cb7829a0d59b1ee7740d7580e0eb293aca2d722136edb1e24 | jq .